 Published by Lyrics © Sony/ATV Music Publishing LLC

-The girls started clapping to the beat, so Scott and I did our best Coasters imitation, dancing in step.
-We all sang the chorus, just not into the mic.
-The next record was Freddie Cannon’s ‘Palisades Park.’
-I grabbed Stu and threw him around to the words: ‘Up, like a roller-coaster, down like a loop-de-loop, run like a merry-go-round…’
+The girls start clapping to the beat, so Scott and I do our best Coasters imitation, dancing in step.
+We all sing the chorus, just not into the mic.
+The next record is Freddie Cannon’s ‘Palisades Park.’
+I grab Stu and throw him around to the words: ‘Up, like a roller-coaster, down like a loop-de-loop, run like a merry-go-round…’

 CLARIDGE MUSIC CO.

-The other kids started spinning each other around.
-I dedicated the next song to Floyd and Wayne, ‘Double Shot of your Baby’s Love.’
+The other kids start spinning each other around.
+I dedicate the next song to Floyd and Wayne, ‘Double Shot of your Baby’s Love.’

-Their mouths dropped open when Scott and I did double pelvic thrusts to each other during the chorus.
-Some girls were even doing the jitterbug.
-Floyd picked out Johnny Cash’s ‘A Boy Named Sue.’,
+Their mouths drop open when Scott and I do double pelvic thrusts to each other during the chorus.
+Some girls are even doing the jitterbug.
+Floyd picks out Johnny Cash’s ‘A Boy Named Sue.’,

-but was too shy to make a dedication, to my relief.
-It was too country for dancing, so everyone stood around and swayed.
-Lee Ann put on Leslie Gore’s ‘My Boyfriend’s back’…
+but is too shy to make a dedication, much to my relief.
+It’s too country for dancing, so everyone stands around and sways.
+Lee Ann puts on Leslie Gore’s ‘My Boyfriend’s back’…

 “You’re gonna be sorry you were ever born